dankraus/killerqueen-scores-server/README.md

 ## Installation

-- NodeJS (Obviously).
-I had been running v6.10
+- NodeJS.
+I had been running v6.10.
+Should work on current version too

 - [GraphicsMagick](http://www.graphicsmagick.org/)

+- [ngork ](https://ngrok.com/) - to serve the app over the internet to reach it from another computer/phone/whatever

 - Run `npm install`